 The chillies contained in this preparation were grown in Summercourt, Cornwall by Scott, a local producer at “Cornish Chillies”

 Caution: This supplement is not suitable for people who have been diagnosed with a stomach ulcer or similar gastro-intestinal disorder.
 Neither is it suitable for pregnant or breastfeeding women.
-As this product contains alcohol, it is not suitable for children.
-Caution should be taken to avoid contact with eyes.
-Always seek the advice of your GP if you are taking prescribed medication.
+As this product contains alcohol, it is not suitable for children, or people who are abstaining for personal or religious beliefs.
+Caution should be taken to avoid contact with the eyes.
+Always seek the advice of your GP if you are taking prescribed medication for an ongoing health condition.